pingcap/docs/op-guide/pd-control.md

 ### member [leader | delete]

-This is used for displaying PD member informaiton or deleting specified members.
+Display the PD member informaiton or delete a specified member.

 Usage: